Responsibility &

 Bring Your Uniqueness to Grow Our Culture

 We believe each and every individual within the organization provides value.
 When we encourage and include the voices of all diverse backgrounds and perspectives, we open doors to growth and allow individuals to bring their full authentic selves to work.
-In order to celebrate the uniqueness of our people and the communities in which we operate, we are committed to cultivating a fair and inclusive workplace that fosters real belonging for all.
+In order to celebrate the uniqueness of our people and the communities where we operate, we are committed to cultivating a fair and inclusive workplace that fosters real belonging for all.
+Our programs in this area will focus on how we challenge ourselves across the organization to remove systemic barriers and provide programs and practices in an equitable manner.
+We hold Diversity, Equity & Inclusion (DE&I) celebrations and awareness activities throughout the year.

 Gender Diversity

 Companies that demonstrate gender diversity across their organization outperform the competition.
-While we have opportunities to continue to strengthen our gender diversity, we are proud to continue our evolution of diversity and maintain a healthy balance of both female and male workers
+While we have opportunities to continue to strengthen our gender diversity, we are proud to continue our evolution of diversity and maintain a healthy balance of both female and male workers.

 Age Diversity

-Lactalis American Group has strong age diversity, and it is important to our DNA.
+Lactalis American Group has strong age diversity and it is important to our DNA.
 We celebrate the experience and knowledge a career in our industry provides while embracing the insights and ideas of the next generations.

 Community